 by her daughter, Lisa

 And thus began the last rich chapter of Mom’s extraordinary life.
-She settled in to life in Phoenix, making her house a masterpiece of loveliness.
-She surrounded herself with beautiful things and began a life of travel and of service.
-She made journeys and friends all over the world, including, but certainly not limited to, Italy, the British Isles, China, Russia, Patagonia, New Zealand, Australia, Japan, and Turkey.
+She jumped in to life in Phoenix, making new friends and quickly finding she loved her new life here.
+She made her home a place of loveliness and surrounded herself with art and music.
+Thus began a life of travel, learning, and service.
+She made journeys all over the world, including Italy, the British Isles, China, Russia, Patagonia, New Zealand, Japan, and Turkey.
 She loved Paris and made numerous trips there.
-Mom also devoted herself to volunteering for our local Democratic precinct, making phone calls, organizing events, door knocking, and doing whatever she could to engage people to support our democracy at the ballot box.
+Mom passionately devoted herself to volunteering for our local Democratic precinct, organizing events, making phone calls, door knocking, and doing whatever she could to engage people to support our democracy at the ballot box.
 Her contributions were invaluable.
 She joined a wonderful book club and loved her friends there, who loved her right back.
 She continued attending until the last year of her life.